kisutsajack-ai/jumia-product-performance-dashboard/README.md

 **Action:** Investigate the 6 high-rating/high-engagement products as possible promotional candidates and review product quality or listing issues among the 10 high discount/low-rating products before increasing promotional support.

-**Caveat:** These flags are screening tools rather than proof of commercial performance because the dataset contains no revenue, units sold, margin, or profitability information.
+**Caveat:** These flags are screening tools rather than proof of commercial performance because the dataset contains no revenue, units sold, margin or profitability information.

 ------------------------------------------------------------------------